jjak0b/ansible_farm/docs/examples/example_01_basic_deploy_and_connect/index.md

 ### Define a playbook: Deploy the VM into hypervisor

-Let's define an ansible playbook which will deploy a VM on the hypervisor host.
+Let's define a [playbook_deploy.yaml](playbook_deploy.yaml) which will deploy a VM on the hypervisor host.

 ```
 # Deploy only VM